MaybeThisIsRu/smix-eleventy-starter/README.md

 - 📄 Article
 - 📔 Note
-- Reply
+- ↪ Reply
-- Photo
+- 📷 Photo
-- Like
-- Repost

-Two microformats2 feeds will be offered via `h-feed`:
+A single microformats2 feeds will be offered via `h-feed`.
+This will include articles, notes, replies (with or without context), and image(s).

-- Primary, which includes article, note, reply, and image.
-- Secondary, which includes like and repost.
+To ease the publishing process for these post types, a [companion CLI utility is being developed](https://github.com/MaybeThisIsRu/smix-post-creator).

 ## Future-ready.